jessepav/lacygoill-wiki-backup/floating_point.md

 The sequence of symbols which expresses this number in a given base.

-For example, the reresentation of seventy one  is `71` in base 10, and `1000111` in base 2.
+For example, the representation of seventy one  is `71` in base 10, and `1000111` in base 2.

 # What's the expansion of a number?

-The sum of powers  of the base, each power being multiplied by  one of the digit of the number:
+A sum of powers of the base, each  power being multiplied by one of the digit of the number:

     (71)₁₀ = 7 × 10 + 1
              ├────────┘